-I came to The Cancer Institute of New Jersey (CINJ) in 2007.
-After studying biological sciences and English literature at Rutgers College and the University of Sussex, Brighton, England, I chose UMDNJ-Robert Wood Johnson for medical school.
-During this time I also completed a one year Howard Hughes Medical Institute Research Scholar Fellowship, leaving New Jersey to live at the National Institutes of Health for a year of laboratory research.
-This was followed by an intense, competitive residency in internal medicine at The Mount Sinai Hospital, New York.
-I then moved further north to New Haven, Connecticut, for a fellowship in medical oncology and hematology at The Yale Cancer Center.
+I joined the Rutgers Cancer Institute of New Jersey in 2007.
+After studying biological sciences and English literature at Rutgers College and the University of Sussex, Brighton, England, I chose to pursue my Doctor of Medicine degree at Rutgers Robert Wood Johnson Medical School.
+During this time, I also completed a one year Howard Hughes Medical Institute Research Scholar Fellowship doing laboratory research at the National Institutes of Health, which allowed me to develop a true understanding of the importance of laboratory experiments in developing new approaches to treat cancer.
+I then pursued an intense, competitive residency in internal medicine at The Mount Sinai Hospital, New York.
+In 2004, I moved further north to New Haven, Connecticut, for a fellowship in medical oncology and hematology at The Yale Cancer Center.
+It was at Yale that I was introduced to translational clinical research and began to devote my career to the development of novel anticancer therapies.

-I was thrilled to return to New Jersey when I accepted a position with CINJ/UMDNJ-Robert Wood Johnson Medical School, where I am now an associate professor of medicine.
-I feel a real commitment toward serving the people of New Jersey, making sure the most cutting edge therapies are easily available to members of our state.
-Having grown up at the Jersey Shore, I have long understood the risks associated with too much sun exposure, particularly the development of skin cancer.
-As a member of the Melanoma and Soft Tissue Oncology Program at CINJ, I work collaboratively with radiation oncologists, surgical oncologists, nurses, social workers and other experts to help educate patients about their disease and help them navigate their treatment options.
+I was thrilled to return to New Jersey when I accepted a position with the Rutgers Cancer Institute of New Jersey/Robert Wood Johnson Medical School, where I am now an associate professor of medicine.
+I have a real commitment toward serving the people of New Jersey, making sure the most cutting-edge therapies are readily available to members of our state.
+Having grown up at the Jersey Shore, I have long understood the risks, particularly the development of skin cancer, associated with too much sun exposure.
+As a member of the Melanoma and Soft Tissue Oncology Program at the Cancer Institute and leader of the Melanoma and Skin Tumor Study Group, I work collaboratively with radiation oncologists, surgical oncologists, nurses, social workers and other experts to help educate patients about their disease and help them navigate their treatment options.
+As none of the recent advances in melanoma therapy would have been possible without clinical trials, our team is passionate in developing a portfolio of trials to treat multiple types and stages of skin cancer.

-In this age of personalized medicine, my philosophy is to develop an individualized treatment plan for every patient, delivered in a compassionate and supportive setting.
+In this age of personalized medicine, my philosophy is to develop an individualized treatment plan for every patient, delivered in a compassionate and supportive setting, and to inform patients about cutting edge options that may be available for the treatment of their diseases.

 - Member, Alpha Omega Alpha Medical Honor Society